Notary / lawyer: found in the AI era

 86.7%

-More than 86% of your potential clients would use Google to find a notary or lawyer.
-Your online visibility is no longer optional — it's the first point of contact.
+More than 86% of potential clients would use Google to find a notary or lawyer.
+Online visibility is often the first point of contact.

 Share of consumers who would use Google to find a lawyer.